 The WACC is determined by using the Capital Asset Pricing Model to estimate the costs of equity and debt.
-The debt risk premium (DRP) was estimated by PwC, while the risk free rate and expected inflation components of the WACC are calculated using information available from the RBA's website8.
-The nominal risk free rate was determined using observed yields of Commonwealth Government bonds, while the DRP was derived using observed yields of corporate bonds.
+The debt risk premium (DRP) was estimated by PwC, while the risk-free rate and expected inflation components of the WACC were calculated using the latest information available from the RBA's website9.
+The nominal risk-free rate was determined using observed yields of Commonwealth Government bonds, while the DRP was derived using observed yields of corporate bonds.
 A corporate tax rate of 30% was assumed.
-Appendix A provides more detail on the steps for estimating the WACC.
+Appendix A1 provides more detail on the steps for estimating the WACC.

-In the 2018 BRCP report, AEMO noted that the low values for the real risk free rate and subsequently the WACC did not reflect current Australian market conditions9.
-While this year's real risk free rate and WACC are slightly higher than last year, this note remains valid and is reflected in the methodology concerns detailed in Section 4.
+In the 2018 BRCP report, AEMO noted that the low values for the real risk-free rate, and subsequently the WACC, did not reflect current Australian market conditions10.
+While this year's real risk-free rate and WACC are slightly higher than last year, this note remains valid and is reflected in the methodology concerns detailed in Chapter 4.

-Risk free rate of return methodology
+Risk-free rate of return methodology

-The nominal risk free rate was calculated from the annualised yield of Commonwealth Government bonds with maturity dates of roughly 10 years.
-The rate was estimated using a 20-day average from market observations ending on 30 August 2018.
+The nominal risk-free rate was calculated from the annualised yield of Commonwealth Government bonds with maturity dates of roughly 10 years.
+The rate was estimated using a 20-day average from market observations ending on 26 October 2018.

 Commonwealth Government bond yields have remained relatively consistent since the 2018 BRCP, as shown in Figure 1.
-The nominal risk free rate calculated from these bonds is 2.60%, a drop from 2.67% in the 2018 BRCP.
+The nominal risk-free rate calculated from these bonds is 2.71%, an increase from 2.67% in the 2018 BRCP.
+The nominal risk-free rate has increased 0.11% from the value calculated in the draft report, due to a slight increase in government bond yields in October.

-Figure 1 Commonwealth Government bond yields, September 2017 to August 2018
+Figure 1 Commonwealth Government bond yields, September 2017 to October 2018

-The nominal rate was then adjusted for inflation to determine the real risk free rate of return.
-As per the Market Procedure, AEMO is required to use the RBA's inflation forecasts or the mid-point of the RBA's target inflation range outside of the forecast period.
+The nominal rate was then adjusted for inflation to determine the real risk-free rate of return.
+The Market Procedure requires AEMO to use the RBA's inflation forecasts or the mid-point of the RBA's target inflation range outside of the forecast period.
 Based on the RBA's forecasts and target of 2% to 3%, the expected rate of inflation is 2.42%.
+This value has not changed from the draft report.
+The RBA's November Statement of Monetary Policy has kept the expected rate of inflation consistent.